Music of Texas: Industrial

+Texas has also been home to experimental/avant-garde music.
+In Houston, Black Leather Jesus is among the state's earliest harsh noise acts, and B L A C K I E's fusion of noise and hip-hop is considered by some to be a precursor to Death Grips.
+Also from Houston, Jandek's music has been defined by its dissonance and atonality, qualities that have drawn comparisons to avant-garde composers like John Cage and Arnold Schoenberg.
+Other experimental/avant-garde artists of note have also hailed from Austin, with artists like Shit and Shine and Dromez originating, and power electronics pioneer Philip Best of Whitehouse currently residing there.

 R&B

 Singer Esther Phillips and pianist and singer Camille Howard were born in Galveston.
 Electric blues and R&B guitarist, singer, and songwriter Barbara Lynn was born in Beaumont.
 She is best known for her 1962 hit "You'll Lose A Good Thing".
 Kelly Rowland and Beyoncé are from Houston.

 Hip-hop

 Houston has long been the focus of an independent hip-hop music scene, influencing and influenced by the larger Southern hip-hop and gangsta rap communities.
 Notable artists include Travis Scott, Chamillionaire, Paul Wall, Bun B, Pimp C, Z-Ro, Big Hawk, Big Moe, Big Mello, Big Steve, Chris Ward, C-Note, Devin The Dude, DJ DMD, E.S.G., Fat Pat, J-Dawg, Killa Kyleon, Kirko Bangz, Lil' Keke, Lil' Flip, Lil' O, Lil' Troy, Mike D, Mike Jones, K-Rino, Al-D, Mr. 3-2, Slim Thug, South Park Mexican, Yungstar, Trae Tha Truth, Scarface and groups such as ABN, Boss Hogg Outlawz, Botany Boyz, Coughee Brothaz, D.E.A., Guerilla Maab, Geto Boys, Herschelwood Hardheadz, M.O.B., Screwed Up Click, South Park Coalition and UGK.
 The Houston hip-hop scene is known for the chopped and screwed sound invented by Screwed Up Click leader DJ Screw, and remains the location most associated with the style.